DHTMLX/gantt-docs/data/desktop/server_side.md

 ### Adding custom request headers

-When you need gantt to send additional headers to your backend, you can specify them using the [dataProcessor.setTransactionMode](https://docs.dhtmlx.com/api__dataprocessor_settransactionmode.html) method.
+When you need Gantt to send additional headers to your backend, you can specify them using the [dataProcessor.setTransactionMode](https://docs.dhtmlx.com/api__dataprocessor_settransactionmode.html) method.

 For example, let's suppose that you need to add an authorization token to your requests: